Get the FREE one-click dictionary software for Windows

 See also: at the ready, available, fit, in order, intelligent, preparation, prepared, preparedness, primed, prompt, readiness, ready and waiting, ripe, set, waiting, willing

-Type of: alter, change, create from raw material, create from raw stuff, modify, preparation, preparedness, readiness
+Type of: alter, change, make from scratch, modify, preparation, preparedness, readiness

 Antonym: unready